-This fabulous mango salsa is perfect for fish or chicken and is made with finely diced red onions for sharpness, fresh basil for extra aroma and lime juice for a little zing.
+This fabulous mango salsa is perfect for fish, shrimp or chicken and is made with finely diced red onions for sharpness, fresh basil for extra aroma and lime juice for a little zing.
 This salsa is gluten-free, vegan, paleo and Whole30-friendly.

 While you probably associate the word salsa with corn chips or Mexican tacos, there are many varieties of this tasty condiment featuring ingredients other than tomatoes and chillies.
 Sweet and zesty fruit, such as pineapple, mango, peach and strawberries are often used to make a salsa sauce that pairs well with savoury protein dishes, meat or plant-based.

 Mango Salsa For Fish Or Chicken